skimotv/SkimoBlueJeansConnector/README.md

 # Specific Functions
-For each function - summarize step by step how the function works at a user level (UI inputs outputs) `code`- summarize the code used to achieve said functionality
+For each function - summarize step by step how the function works at a user level (UI inputs outputs)
+      - summarize the code used to achieve said functionality